chaseruskin/legoHDL/README.md

 `legohdl build @vivado -tclargs synth`

-To run simulation:
+To run implementation:

-`legohdl build @vivado -tclargs sim`
+`legohdl build @vivado -tclargs impl`

 The `-tclargs` is specific to allowing vivado to pass in arguments to the TCL script.
 Remember, the `build` command is essentially the alias for the value of `vivado` that we configured.

 Nice!
-We have just tested our design.
+Build scripts are the key to how a developer is able to customize their workflow to work for them.
+They can take advantage of everything available in their environment.

 We can view our scripts with: `legohdl list -script`